HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 #### Environment Examination

-After cluster deployment is completed without any errors, it is recommended to use the manager account of management platform to enter the \"Cluster Management\"-\> \"Deployment Environment Examination\" page to perform environment examinations for both master center and DR center, and follow the suggestions to optimize unqualified configuration.
+After cluster deployment is completed without any errors, it is recommended to use the manager account of management platform to enter the "Cluster Management"-> "Deployment Environment Examination" page to perform environment examinations for both master center and DR center, and follow the suggestions to optimize unqualified configuration.

 ![](assets/cross-idc-disaster-recovery/image119.png)